Minkowski Decomposition of Associahedra and Related Combinatorics: Associahedra as generalised permutahedra

-This partition induces a $c$-labeling~$Q_c$ of~$Q$ with label set~$[n+1]_0:=[n+1]\cup\{0\}$ as follows.
+so $n=\ell + m$, $|\Do_c|=\ell\geq 2$ and $|\Up_c|=m$.
+We now obtain the $c$-labeling~$Q_c$ of~$Q$ with label set~$[n+1]\cup\{0\}$ as follows.
 Pick two vertices of~$Q$ which are the end-points of a path with~$\ell+2$ vertices on the boundary of~$Q$, label the vertices of this path counter-clockwise increasing using the label set~$\overline{\Do}_c:=\Do_c\cup \{ 0, n+1\}$ and label the remaining path clockwise increasing using the label set~$\Up_c$.
-The labeling~$Q_c$ has the property that the label set~$\Do_c$ is always on the right-hand side of the diagonal $\{0,n+1\}$ oriented from~$0$ to~$n+1$, see Figure~\ref{fig:a3_associahedra} for two examples.
-We derive values~$z_I$ for some subsets~$I\subset [n]$ obtained from~$Q_c$ using oriented proper diagonals of~$Q$ as follows.
-Orient each proper diagonal~$\delta$ from the smaller to the larger labeled end-point of $\delta$, associate to~$\delta$ the set~$R_\delta$ that consists of all labels on the strict right-hand side of~$\delta$, and replace the elements~$0$ and~$n+1$ by the smaller respectively larger label of the end-points contained in~$\Up_c$ if possible.
+The labeling~$Q_c$ has the property that the label set~$\Do_c$ is always on the right-hand side of the diagonal $\{0,n+1\}$ oriented from~$0$ to~$n+1$.
+To illustrate these $c$-labelings~$Q_c$, observe that there are four distinct partitions $\Do_c\sqcup \Up_c$ for $n=4$ which yield the four labeled hexagons~$Q_c$ shown in Figure~\ref{fig:c-labelings_hexagon}.

+\enlargethispage{1.5cm} We derive values~$z_I$ for some subsets~$I\subset [n]$ using oriented proper diagonals of~$Q_c$ as follows.
+Orient each proper diagonal~$\delta$ from the smaller to the larger labeled end-point of~$\delta$, associate to~$\delta$ the set~$R_\delta$ that consists of all labels on the strict right-hand side of~$\delta$, and replace the elements~$0$ and~$n+1$ by the smaller respectively larger label of the end-points contained in~$\Up_c$ if possible.
 For each proper diagonal~$\delta$ we have~$R_\delta \subseteq [n]$ but obviously not every subset of~$[n]$ is of this type if $n>2$.
 Now set